RNCM to Present Interactive Workshop Dedicated to Music in the Third Age

 Nick Ponsillo, Head of Learning and Participation at Manchester Camerata, said: ‘This is a great opportunity to cast a spotlight on the ways in which creative participation in music has a unique ability to forge and reinstate relationships between people of all ages and backgrounds.

 ‘Sharing some examples of Manchester Camerata’s work and the research that underpins, informs and begins to explain our understanding of what actually happens ‘in the moment’ through our research with the University of Manchester and Lancaster University is a fascinating way to think about music and the role of musicians in our communities today.’

 The day will conclude with a plenary session involving Councillor Susan Cooley, Lead Member of Manchester City Council for Age Friendly Manchester.

 Councillor Cooley (pictured) said: ‘It is wonderful that the RNCM is taking such impressive steps to not only raise awareness of the importance of music-making and older people, but also in its commitment to training students to work with, and make a positive impact on, this valuable section of our community.’

 Through RNCM Engage, the College’s learning and participation programme, and training ground for its students in creative and professional practice, the RNCM educates young musicians to work with both older people and people with dementia throughout the North West, and has this year chosen to support the Alzheimer’s Society.

 Ed Gaffney, RNCM SU President, said: ‘The RNCM SU works with a chosen charity each year and the Alzheimer’s Society is one that both staff and students are proud to support.

 ‘Over the next academic year we will work to raise awareness of the wonderful work the charity does for people with dementia in the UK, and encourage students to become Dementia Friends.
-The Music and the Third Age workshop was a great way to learn more about the positive impact music can have on older people and those affected by dementia.’
+The Music in the Third Age workshop is a great way to learn more about the positive impact music can have on older people and those affected by dementia.’